sridhama/llm-sql/README.md

 # LangChain + SQL

-This is a LangChain + Streamlit web application for searching relevant offers from a SQLite database using OpenAI language model (LLM) and embeddings.
+This is a LangChain + Streamlit web application for searching relevant offers from a SQLite database using an LLM and embeddings.
 Users can input a search query related to brand, category, or retailer, and the application will retrieve and display relevant offers from the database.
-The application uses OpenAI API for natural language processing and embedding generation.
+The application uses the OpenAI API for natural language processing and embedding generation.

 ### Background